Wetland conservation under the Ramsar Convention

 Implementing the Ramsar Convention in Germany

-Germany became a Ramsar Convention member state in 1976 and with the designation of the Rosenheim Basin Bogs in 2021 now has a total of 35 Ramsar sites.
-BfN has longed assisted implementation of the Ramsar Convention at both national and international level.
-Among other things, BfN serves as the national contact point for the Convention’s Scientific and Technical Review Panel (STRP) and the Ramsar Programme on Communication, Capacity Development, Education, Participation and Awareness (CEPA).
+Germany became a Contracting Party to the Ramsar Convention in 1976 and, with the designation of the Rosenheim Basin Bogs in 2021, now has a total of 35 Ramsar sites.
+BfN has assisted the implementation of the Ramsar Convention at both national and international level for many years.
+Among other things, BfN serves as the national focal point for the Convention’s Scientific and Technical Review Panel (STRP) and the Ramsar Programme on Communication, Capacity Building, Education, Participation and Awareness (CEPA).

 Conservation, rewetting and wise use of peatlands in Europe and around the world

-Peatlands cover only about three percent of the Earth’s surface, yet they store almost twice as must carbon as all of the forests combined.
+Peatlands cover only about three percent of the Earth’s land area, yet they store almost twice as much carbon as all of the forests combined.
 Drained peatlands, on the other hand, emit huge quantities of greenhouse gases.
 The Ramsar Convention has emphasised the particular importance of peatlands for natural climate protection, for example with its resolution in 2018.
 BfN supports international peatland conservation activities conducted under the Ramsar Convention, notably by holding exchange and networking events.
-These include two international workshops in 2019, one on exploring synergies for peatlands and the other on the Palsa mires in Finland.
+These include two international workshops in 2019, one on exploring synergies for peatlands and the other on peatland strategies in Europe.

-River floodplains and coastal wetlands for biodiversity and the climatea
+Riverine floodplains and coastal wetlands for biodiversity and the climate

 Using remote sensing for wetland management in Africa

-In close cooperation with Ramsar Convention stakeholders in Africa, BfN has assisted in the use of remote sensing for wetland management.
+In close cooperation with Ramsar Convention stakeholders in Africa, BfN has supported the use of remote sensing for wetland management.
 For example, managers can use freely accessible satellite data to classify wetlands, map land-use changes, assess risks and trends, and improve both planning and communication of the measures needed.
-Together with African experts, and as part of a BfN-funded project, a consultation and capacity development workshop was held, and an English-language manual was also compiled.
+Together with African experts, and as part of a BfN-supported project, a consultation and capacity development workshop was held and an English-language manual was also compiled.